akosba/xjsnark/README.md

 	- **xjsnark.runtime**: This is where we link xjsnark's back end.
 	- **xjnsark.sandbox**: This where we developed the example circuits in.

-- Rebuild the language extension.
-Right-click on xjsnark -> Rebuild.
+- Rebuild the language extension (the icon marked with 'L').
+Right-click on xjsnark -> Rebuild Language.

 ### Running and generating an example circuit